hueyyeng/AssetsBrowser/README.md

 * **[Python  2.7.xx](https://www.python.org/)** - Tested on 2.7.13
 * **[PyQt4](https://riverbankcomputing.com/software/pyqt/intro)** - Tested on 4.11.4 for Python 2.7 x32

-_While this codes has been tested in a Windows environment only, it should work without any issues on Linux/OSX environment._
+_While this codes has been tested in a Windows environment only, it should work without \*much\* issues on Linux/OSX environment._

+**2017/08/13: Looks like there are known issues with JPEG preview and the UI layout on macOS which will be resolve in future update.**

 1. Clone or download the repository.
 2. Extract to your chosen destination.